pfotis/Code-Quiz/README.md

 ### Game Over if the time up.
 And after 2 seconds the user will see the main page again.

 <img src="./assets/images/readme/gameOver.png" alt="game over">

+At this project there are two HTML file and two javascript file for each HTML.
+The localstorage from the browser the javascript file they could share the data.

+The css file give style the buttons and the background, nad both HTML files use the same the css file.